 The Chase Sapphire Reserve has had a wild rollercoaster ride since it’s inception back in 2016.
 When the Sapphire Reserve Credit Card first came out, it offered a 100,000 point signup bonus and $600 in Travel Credit for the first year.
 Paying only $150 for $1,450 in Travel was a no-brainer back then and we happily pulled the trigger.
-Fast forward to 2020 and the Chase Sapphire Reserve Credit Card is now down to a 50,000 point signup bonus after spending $4,000 in purchases in the first 3 months of account opening, and is going from $450 to $550 Annual Fee.
+Fast forward to 2020 and the Chase Sapphire Reserve Credit Card has a 60,000 point signup bonus after spending $4,000 in purchases in the first 3 months of account opening, and the annual fee increased from $450 to $550.
 Given all of these changes, does the Chase Sapphire Reserve still deserve a spot in my and your Basic Wallet?

 On Sunday, January 12th, the Chase Sapphire Reserve increased by $100.
 Cardholders will receive the following new perks as a result of the increase in the Annual Fee.

 - One Free Year of Lyft Pink (Value of $19.99 per month)